crisgea71/dubai-real-estate-lead-agent/README.md

 - Property type
 - Timeline
 - Mortgage/Cash
-- Viewing
+- Viewing interest
-- Contact
+- Contact details
 - Lead score: Hot / Warm / Cold
-- Suggested next action
+- Suggested next action for the real estate agent

+## Use Case

+This demo is designed for real estate agencies that want to save time by qualifying leads before a human agent follows up.

+It can help agencies:

+- reduce time spent on unqualified leads
+- identify serious buyers or renters faster
+- prepare structured lead information for agents
+- improve response speed for website visitors

 ## Tech Stack